dch/pkgbasify/README.md

 ## Usage

-Ensure you have at least 5 GB of free disk space.
+Ensure you have at least 5 GiB of free disk space.
 Conversion can likely succeed with less, but pkg is [not yet](https://github.com/freebsd/pkg/issues/75) able to detect and handle insufficient space gracefully.
 It can be difficult to recover if the system runs out of space during conversion.